AI4WA/OpenOmniFramework/docs/index.md

 So as you can see from the system architecture, we have three main components: **Client**, **API**, and **AI**.

 Client will be in charge of data acquisition, and data presentation.
-Which means the video and audio data will be collected from the client side, and the speech generated by the AI will be played by the client side.
+Which means the video and audio data will be collected from the client side, and the speech generated by the Agent will be played by the client side.

-API will be the orchestrator, which will manage the models, and provide the API interface for the Client/AI module to access.
+API will be the orchestrator, which will manage the models, and provide the API interface for the Client/Agent module to access.
 It also provides the access and CURD to the data sources (Neo4j, PostgreSQL and Hard Disk).
 It also includes an interface for end users (Researchers and Annotators) to interact with the system.

-AI module is seperated to make sure it can be scaled to use different computation resources, and easily to integrate new work in.
+Agent module is seperated to make sure it can be scaled to use different computation resources, and easily to integrate new work in.

 All modules are written in Python.